wvulibraries/ccdt/README.md

 ## Development and Contributing

-## Setup
+## Database Setup

-After bringing up the project with docker run the update / setup script `sh ./scripts/setup-dev.sh` if you are in development mode `sh ./scripts/setup-prod.sh` if you are in production mode
+After bringing up the project with docker run the setup script from your terminal with the following command to run the database migrations.
+ `docker exec -it ccdt_php sh ./scripts/setup.sh`

 ## PHPUnit

-To Run tests exec into the main ccdt docker container `docker exec -it ccdt_php bash`
+To PHP Unit tests execute the following from your terminal `docker exec -it ccdt_php vendor/bin/phpunit`

-Then run the following command
-`vendor/bin/phpunit`

 **Ideas/Bugs/Questions**